abdrahmansoltan/Learning-Notes/Frontend/JavaScript/5-Web-APIs.md

 ### LocalStorage & SessionStorage

 Web storage objects `localStorage` and `sessionStorage` allow to save key/value pairs in the browser.

+- Persistence:

+  - The data stored in `localStorage` persists even after the browser is closed and reopened.
+  - `sessionStorage` is similar to `localStorage`; the difference is that while data stored in `localStorage` has no expiration time, data stored in `sessionStorage` gets cleared when the page session ends.
+A page session lasts as long as the browser is open, and survives over page reloads and restores.

 > What’s interesting about them is that the data survives a page refresh (for `sessionStorage`) and even a full browser restart (for `localStorage`).